Article

 NPS Photo

 Upon arriving in the New World, the Paleo-Indian people entered a hunter's paradise.
 The land was filled with large game such as mammoth, giant ground sloth, and peccary, as well as prehistoric camel, horse, and bison species, all of which are now extinct in the Southeast region.
-These animals had no prior experience with people and therefore, had no behavioral adaptations against the hunters.
-This made them easy targets for the hunters.
-A favorite hunting strategy is thought to have been creeping up on a large mammal and wounding it with their socketed spears, leaving the foreshaft imbedded.
-Afterwards, the hunters would re-arm their spears, follow the wounded animal, and harass it until it tired to the point that they could safely make the kill.
+These megafaunas had no prior experience with people and therefore, lacked the behavioral adaptations against the hunters which in turns made them easy targets for the Paleo-Indian people.
+A favorite hunting strategy is thought to have been creeping up on a large mammal and wounding it with their spears.
+Once the wounded prey has ran off, the hunters would closely follow behind and harass it until the animal tired to the point that they could safely make the kill.
 Another popular hunting technique utilized by the inhabitants was stampeding a herd of animals over a cliff or into a gully to their death.
 This method was especially effective in feeding the group for a long period of time.
-It is suspected that hunting methods such as this contributed to the extinction of these large mammals.
+However, it is suspected that hunting methods such as this contributed to the extinction of these large mammals.
 There is no doubt that the Paleo-Indian people were superb big game hunters, but they may have also relied on smaller game and wild vegetables for food.
 This is harder to determine since the remains of smaller animals and vegetation do not endure the passage of time as well as the remains of larger animals.

 Due to the lack of variety in artifacts, we know relatively little about the Paleo-Indian culture.
-However, archeologists were able to discover new facts about the inhabitants when they unearthed two individual’s remains buried with many artifacts including stone points and bone foreshafts.
-The foreshafts were found to have been intentionally broken before they were laid in the grave.
+However, it is believed that these hunters and gatherers had some notion of an afterlife when archeologists unearthed two remains buried with various artifacts.
+This includes full stone points and intentionally broken bone foreshafts.
 The bodies and the artifacts also had red ochre (made of silica and clay) sprinkled on top of them.
-From this discovery, archeologists can infer that the Paleo-Indians participated in rituals as a mean of coping with death and they may have had some notion of an afterlife.
+From this discovery, archeologists can infer that the Paleo-Indians participated in rituals as a mean of coping with death.

 Russell Cave National Monument